-- A program offered by Aboriginal organizations across the province for families with children and youth who may have been affected by alcohol before birth.
+- A program offered by Indigenous organizations across the province for families with children and youth who may have been affected by alcohol before birth.
 This program is funded by the Ministry of Children and Youth Services.

 - Our health promotion coordinators provide programs and support services for:

-- Aboriginal pregnant women
+- Indigenous pregnant women

 - Prenatal and postnatal supporting, parenting courses, cooking classes

 - The HEAL project involves several strategies to target healthy eating, active living, positive body image and living smoke free to children aged 7-13 years old.

 - The Healthy Kids Strategy provides opportunity and support for healthy eating and engaging with elders, and to increase traditional and recreational activities for youth ages 13 to 25 years old.